-Some say Emohbi, or “Keeper of the Mountain” created the mountain in order to keep a kind and watchful eye on all the animals and people below.
-Born from an undersea volcano millions of years ago, the island over which Emohbi keeps watch, now hosts many happy villagers and is teeming with all sorts of interesting creatures and wildlife.
+Some say Emohbi, the “Keeper of the Island”, created the mountain in order to keep a watchful eye on all the animals and people below.
+Born from an undersea volcano millions of years ago the island is now home to many happy villagers and is filled with all sorts of interesting creatures and wildlife.

-The playing board for Emohbi must be assembled prior to use, please see the diagrams below in order to assemble the board for the first time.
-Note that once assembled, each tier does not need to be disassembled in order to fit back into the box, they can simply be nested one inside each other and placed back in the box, ready for the next game of Emohbi.
+The bottom, middle, and top levels of Emohbi must be assembled prior to its first use.
+Please see the diagrams on the “Assembly Instructions” page in order to assemble the levels.
+Note that once assembled, the levels can be placed one inside the other and put back in the box ready for the next game of Emohbi.

 Object of the Game